Datavirke/datavirke.dk/content/posts/bare-metal-kubernetes-first-incident/index.md

 Switching to a high availability deployment of Harbor is not worth the complexity, especially not with the registry fallback now working as expected.

+[^1]: As it turns out this is [only strictly necessary when using only a single `mon` instance](https://www.talos.dev/v1.5/kubernetes-guides/configuration/ceph-with-rook/#talos-linux-considerations)
+      and since we have three, letting the upgrade go ahead would have been inconsequential.

-[^1]: I have not been able to find any such documentation, as far as I can tell, *nobody*
+[^2]: I have not been able to find any such documentation, as far as I can tell, *nobody*
       does it this way, and in fact removing the explicit fallback, ended up fixing the issue.
 Sure seems like I just pulled it out of thin air in retrospect..